ednapiranha/node-level-kued/README.md

       }
     });

 This returns the key for that particular user.
 If there are no other users, this key is false.

+    {
+      origKey: 111,
+      pairKey: false
+    }

 Let's add another user:

     q.add('notjen', function (err, key) {
       if (!err) {